calebjmatthews/endless-desert/concept.md

   - Bedrooms with luxury clothing
   - Servant's quarters with working tools and clothes
 - Explorations:
+  - Rumors of Larcenous Activity:
+    - Thieves' Safehouse (Bandit Queen)
+    - Thieves' Cache (Bandit Queen)
-  - Thieves' Hideout
+    - Thieves' Study (Bandit Queen)
+  - Rumors of Long Antiquity
+    - Pearlescent Pyre (Hint of Dani's location)
+    - Tomb of the Porcelain Soldiers
+    - Cascade of Prismatic Sand
+  - Rumors of the All River Delta
+    - Hall of Silken Mirrors
+    - Twin Moons' Grotto
+    - Sprawling Ice House
+  - Rumors of the Near Desert
     - Under-Reservoir
-  - Hall of Silken Mirrors
-  - Painted Ravine
+    - Painted Ravine (Clay)
+    - Cave of Vines and Dew (Rare seeds)

 - Expedition treasures:
   - Shell from something mythical
   - Resin from something mythical